 What Does it Look Like in YOUR Educational Setting?

 Throughout a five week (or five day) simulation, students care for a stuffed dog or cat.
 After each lesson, the children transport their pets from your educational setting to home in an adoption pet carrier, which also contains their Two by Two™ Kindhearted Kids Pet Journal.
 While the children document and reflect about daily experiences with their pets, they learn to live by the Two by Two™ Golden Rule: Treat all living things the way you want to be treated.
-Participants also learn to make good decisions for people, animals, and the environment by embodying the Two by Two™ Character Traits: fairness, kindness, respect, responsibility, empathy, cooperation, perseverance, and citizenship.
+Participants also learn to make good decisions for people, animals, and the environment by practicing the Two by Two™ Character Traits: fairness, kindness, respect, responsibility, empathy, cooperation, perseverance, and citizenship.

 “The Two by Two Kindhearted Kids Program is so much more than a cute program about pets.
 The way this program weaves character education into highly motivating lessons is masterful.
 My second graders will carry these life lessons they have learned from Two by Two outside the classroom into their lives.”